 Several national medical organizations suggest that computerized testing can be helpful in managing concussions.
 Baseline concussion tests are given to healthy athletes before a concussion happens.
 After an injury, another test may be done.
 The results then can be compared to measure the athlete's brain function before and after the injury.
 This helps sports medicine specialists improve concussion care and make return-to-play decisions.

-Children's uses ImPACTTM and Axon Sports computerized evaluation tests, which are commonly used in organized high school sports, the NCAA and the NFL.
+Children's uses ImPACTTM and Cogstate computerized evaluation tests, which are commonly used in organized high school sports, the NCAA and the NFL.

 These tests measure:

 - Verbal and visual memory